Skip to main content

 How do we become a complete tennis players?

-I have noticed from all of the places I have worked at that parents mostly think only about how many hours my kid is going to hit tennis balls?
-How many hours they will spend on the tennis court?
-This is not the way to get better, it is not the way to be able to compete in high school tennis, college tennis, or professional events.
+From all the places I have worked, I have noticed that parents mostly think only about how many hours their kid will hit tennis balls.
+How many hours will they spend on the tennis court?
+This is not the way to get better; it is not the way to compete in high school tennis, college tennis, or professional events.

-Tennis is a hard game, not an easy one like everybody would think about just from watching television.
+Tennis is a challenging game, not an easy one like everybody would think about just from watching television.
 It is a lot of effort, hard work, and heart.
-If you don’t put 100% in everything you do, you are not going to achieve hardly anything.
-You have to push yourself as hard as you can and make sure that you are very tired after the end of each session.
+If you don’t put 100% in everything you do, you will not achieve hardly anything.
+You have to push yourself as hard as possible and ensure you are exhausted after the end of each session.

-There are so many different ways to be a better tennis players.
-I will share today 6 tips that will helpful for you guys to read and follow and it will benefit everyone.
-We are going to be talking about: Diet, Legs, Cross-Training, Arms, Stretches and Confidence.
-We have to follow directions and make sure that we are on the right track.
+There are so many different ways to become a better tennis player.
+Today, I will share six tips that will be helpful for you guys to read and follow and benefit everyone.
+We are going to be talking about Diet, Legs, Cross-Training, Arms, Stretching, and Confidence.
+We have to follow directions and ensure we are on the right track.

 Dieting

 We have to train like professionals and eat like them as well.
-People think that diet is not important, and they can eat whatever they want and at anytime they want.
+People think that diet is not important, and they can eat whatever they want at any time.
 Food is the fuel for your body.
-It is the same thing with the car, if there is not fuel they car is not going to drive.
-If we don’t eat the right food and at the right time, it is going to affect our performance on the tennis court.
+It is the same thing with a car; if there is no fuel, the car is not going to drive.
+If we don’t eat the right food and at the right time, it will affect our performance on the tennis court.

-Diet and nutrition play a key role in any pro-player’s healthy living regime.
-Although you might not be able to have a dietician on hand or a personal chef, you can still eat like a tennis player.
+Diet and nutrition are key in any pro-player’s healthy living regime.
+Although you might not be able to have a dietician or a personal chef on hand, you can still eat like a tennis player.
 One of the key food groups to focus on is carbs.
 During a match, a tennis player can lose typically between 500 to 1500 calories, so refuelling using carbohydrates is essential.
 Eat pasta, rice, or cereals post-match.
-Take a leaf out of Rafael Nadal’s book and eat some grilled fish, such as salmon, alongside a portion of pasta and fresh vegetables.
+Take a leaf from Rafael Nadal’s book and eat some grilled fish, such as salmon, alongside a portion of pasta and fresh vegetables.
 On those days when you’re not playing a game, start your day with a smoothie.
-Venus Williams eats vegetable-based smoothies, using kale, carrots, cucumber and protein powder to create a nutritious morning juice.
-For lunch, Venus likes to eat big salads with plenty of raw vegetables, beans, and lentils.
+Venus Williams eats vegetable-based smoothies, using kale, carrots, cucumber, and protein powder to create a nutritious morning juice.
+Venus likes to eat big salads with plenty of raw vegetables, beans, and lentils for lunch.
 To eat like Venus, knock up a lentil, pea and bean salad for lunch, adding honey, feta and some olive oil to liven up the dish.
-If you continue to eat this mix of protein, fruit and vegetables, fiber and carbohydrates you should be able to get the body of a tennis player.
+If you continue to eat this mix of protein, fruit, vegetables, fiber, and carbohydrates, you should be able to get the body of a tennis player.
 Some people don’t like fish; you can switch fish for grilled chicken.
 You can always make your plate as healthy as possible.
-You have salad with very basic things in it like cucumber, tomatoes, lettuce and olive oil.
-There is always a way to eat get and stay healthy to be able to perform in the best way possible and stay on court for the longest period of time.
+You have salad with basic things like cucumber, tomatoes, lettuce and olive oil.
+There is always a way to eat and stay healthy to perform in the best way possible and stay on court for an extended period.

 Legs

-One of the most important things as well for any athlete, and specifically a tennis player, are strong legs.
-Speed, agility, and sheer strength is required from a tennis player’s legs, and you’ll need to work hard to achieve the toned legs that will help you to improve your tennis game.
+Strong legs are among the most essential things for any athlete, specifically a tennis player.
+A tennis player’s legs require speed, agility, and sheer strength, and you’ll need to work hard to achieve the toned legs that will help you improve your tennis game.
 Having strong legs will give you all the confidence in your ground strokes and your ability as a tennis player.
-You are not going to worry about getting tired, and you will just remain focus on playing the right game.
+You will not worry about getting tired and remain focused on playing the right game.
 One of the best ways to tone your legs is to skip.
 Rumor has it, Roger Federer kicks off his training sessions by skipping, and so should you.
 Try to skip for one minute before resting.
 Repeat this between three and five times, depending on your fitness levels.
 Another great way to work your legs is to do some interval training.
-Serena Williams completes interval training as a part of her training and if it works for her it will work for you.
-If you are running on a treadmill, begin by walking quickly for two minutes, then walk a little quicker on a steeper gradient for one minute before sprinting with no gradient for one minute.
-Repeat this process between three and five times.
+Serena Williams completes interval training as a part of her training, and if it works for her, it will work for you.
+If you are running on a treadmill, walk quickly for two minutes, then walk a little quicker on a steeper gradient for one minute before sprinting with no gradient for one minute.
+Repeat this process three to five times.
 If you are working outside, use lamp posts, or a stopwatch, to complete your session.
 You should also try to include some lunges with resistance, and some lateral raises into your exercise routine to get legs like a tennis player.
-Each player is different but we can always push as hard as we can to get the best out of it.
+Each player is different, but we can always push as hard as possible to make the best of it.

-Clearly if you want to look like a pro-player you have to play tennis.
-Although the stars play daily for a couple of hours at a time, chances are you have other commitments, which means you can’t dedicate so much time to the court.
-However, just because you can’t dedicate as much time to tennis as the pros, doesn’t mean that when you train you should only play tennis.
+If you want to look like a pro-player, you have to play tennis.
+Although the stars play daily for a couple of hours at a time, chances are you have other commitments, which means you can’t dedicate that much time to the court.
+However, just because you can’t dedicate as much time to tennis as the pros do, it doesn’t mean you should only play tennis when you are training.
 You still need to work out your body doing other forms of exercise.
 This is known as cross training.

 Cross-Training